-We recognise that Victoria is one of the most culturally diverse states in Australia and we are committed to reducing the impact of cancer in culturally diverse communities in Victoria.
+Victoria is one of the most culturally diverse states in Australia and we are committed to achieving our mission in culturally diverse communities.
+The 2016 Australian Census shows Victorians:

 Cultural Diversity Plan

 Cancer Council Victoria's Cultural Diversity Plan 2017–2021 four outcome areas:

 MOU with Ethnic Communities Council of Victoria

 Cancer Council Victoria signed a Memorandum of Understanding with Ethnic Communities' Council of Victoria in 2014 to work together in preventing cancer in Victoria's multicultural communities.

 The Cancer Council Victoria Cultural Diversity Program has employed Bilingual Health Facilitators in a range of languages to promote cancer prevention and Quit Victoria messages to CALD community groups.
 These messages are delivered through community engagement activities (e.g. Relay for Life) and ethnic media.

 Cancer Council Victoria offers a range of programs and resources to culturally and linguistically diverse communities.
 To find out more, visit the links below:

 If you would like to give us any feedback or more information about cultural diversity at Cancer Council Victoria, or provide feedback on our website, please email email@example.com